 - Credibility comes with the use of the best source of information and best procedures in research.
 If you are using second-hand information in your research due to any reason your research might complete in less time but its credibility will be at stake because secondary data has been manipulated by human beings and is therefore not very valid to use in research.
 A certain percentage of secondary data can be used if the primary source is not available but basing a research completely on secondary data when primary data can be gathered is least credible.
 When researcher gives accurate references in the research the credibility of the research increases but fake references also decrease the credibility of the research.

-- Generalizability is the extent to which a research findings can be applied to larger population.
+- Generalization is the extent to which a research findings can be applied to larger population.
 When a researcher conducts a study he/she chooses a target population and from this population he takes a small sample to conduct the research.
 This sample is representative of the whole population so the findings should also be.
 If research findings can be applied to any sample from the population, the results of the research are said to be generalizable.

 - Empirical nature of research means that the research has been conducted following rigorous scientific methods and procedures.
 Each step in the research has been tested for accuracy and is based on real life experiences.
 Quantitative research is easier to prove scientifically than qualitative research.
 In qualitative research biases and prejudice are easy to occur.

 - Systematic approach is the only approach to carry on a research.
 No research can be conducted haphazardly.
 Each step must follow other.
 There are set of procedures that have been tested over a period of time and are thus suitable to use in research.
 Each research, therefore, should follow a procedure.